How to Organize Medical Records for an Aging Parent

 Healthcare Provider Directory

-Create a comprehensive list including the name, address, phone number, and area of specialization for all doctors, pharmacies, laboratories, therapists, and other healthcare professionals.
+Create a detailed list including the name, address, phone number, and area of specialization for all doctors, pharmacies, laboratories, therapists, and other healthcare professionals.

 Insurance Information